inpyjamas/generator-defaults/README.md

 With force upgrade all packages build in.

-All configuration that can use cosmic config is located in `package.json`.
+Most configuration is handled using [@inpyjamas/scripts](https://github.com/inpyjamas/scripts).

 Except for